usnistgov/800-63-3/sp800-63c/cover.md

 ### Acknowledgements

 The authors would like to acknowledge the thought leadership and innovation of the original authors: Donna F. Dodson, Elaine M. Newton, Ray A. Perlner, W. Timothy Polk, Sarbari Gupta, and Emad A. Nabbus.
 Without their tireless efforts, we would not have had the incredible baseline from which to evolve 800-63 to the document it is today.
-In addition, special thanks to the Federal Privacy Council's E-Authentication Task Force for the contributions to the development of privacy requirements and considerations.
+In addition, special thanks to the Federal Privacy Council's Digital Authentication Task Force for the contributions to the development of privacy requirements and considerations.

 ### Audience